MadGoatHaz/Automated-Secure-Boot-Configuration/windows-usb-issues.md

 # Windows USB Input Issues with Secure Boot

 ## Overview
-This document addresses a common issue where keyboard and mouse devices stop working on the Windows login screen when Secure Boot is enabled in a dual-boot setup with Arch Linux.
-This is a Windows-specific driver issue, not a Linux problem.
+This document addresses common USB input device issues (keyboards, mice) in Windows when Secure Boot is enabled, particularly in dual-boot setups with Arch Linux.
+These issues are typically Windows-specific driver-related problems, not Linux problems.

+## USB Port Considerations

+Before troubleshooting drivers, ensure you're using the correct USB ports:

+- **Use Native Motherboard USB Ports**: Many motherboards color-code USB ports to indicate different chipsets.
+Blue or black ports typically connect directly to the motherboard's native USB controller, while other colors may use third-party controllers.
+- **Avoid Third-Party USB Controllers**: Some motherboards have additional USB ports powered by third-party chipsets (e.g., ASMedia).
+These controllers may have drivers that don't play well with Secure Boot.
+- **Try Different USB Ports**: If your USB devices aren't working, try switching to a different color/port, particularly ones known to be connected to the native chipset.

 ## Root Cause
 Secure Boot ensures only digitally signed and trusted drivers load during boot.
 If a USB HID (keyboard/mouse) driver or filter driver is: